yxuan0329/Hand-Gesture-Interaction-in-Unity/README.md

 - Unity version: 2020.3.40 or later

 ## Setup
-- Download the python file and execute
+- Download the python file and execute first
-- Download the unity package and import in an empty Unity project, and execute <br>
+- Then, download the unity package and import in an empty Unity project, and execute <br>
 You will see a real-time hand gesture recognition in Unity project :)